+Sometimes students pursuing a terminal M.A. wish to transfer to the department's Ph.D. program.
+Students who wish to switch programs should reapply to the program during the regular application cycle.
+Students in the first year of their M.A. should include a new cover letter with their application, which explains their rationale for transferring to the Ph.D.

-Sometimes students pursuing a terminal M.A. wish to switch to the department's Ph.D. program.
-They must apply for admission to the Ph.D. program no later than the sixth week of their final semester in the M.A. program.
-Students applying to switch to the Ph.D. program should do so prior to taking their written and oral exams.
-If the department accepts the student into the doctoral program, they will not take their M.A. exams (if they are on the thesis track) or defend their thesis/paper.
+Students in the second year of the program do not have to formally reapply during the regular application cycle.
+Instead, they should notify the Director of Graduate Studies of their intention.
+The DGS will then convene the Graduate Committee to consider the student's application to transfer.
+This application should include a cover letter explaining the rationale for transferring to the Ph.D. program, a letter of recommendation, and a writing sample.
+Students may use their research paper from HIST XXX.
+If accepted into the doctoral program, students will not take their M.A. exams (if they are on the thesis track) or defend their thesis/paper.
 Instead, they will begin their preparation for their doctoral exams.
 Students typically take these by the end of the next academic year.